apmaud/apmaud/README.md

 ## Objective

-My journey in programming and finance has led me to develop a passion for all things cybersecurity, and I am now eager to transition into this field.
+My journey in applicatoin programming and finance has led me to develop a passion for all things cyber engineering related, and I am now eager to transition into this field!

 As I learn, my projects and skills will be updated here!